aleysary/Genomic-Data-Processing-Pipeline/README.md

 # Genomic Data Processing Pipeline

 ## Overview
 This repository hosts a sophisticated genomic data processing pipeline crafted to facilitate the analysis of complex genomic datasets using a structured k-fold cross-validation methodology.
 The pipeline integrates multiple scripting languages and bioinformatics tools to handle various tasks—from data preparation and sequence alignment to advanced statistical analysis.
+I developed this pipeline as an internship project at the University Of Maryland Environmental Science Appalachian Labratory

 ## Core Components of the Pipeline
 * Data Preparation: The pipeline begins with a Python script (Clusterp.py) that prepares input genomic sequences by organizing and formatting them to ensure compatibility with downstream processing steps.